mgrand/smileyVars/README.md

 prefer to only include columns in the `SELECT` list that are not constrained to a single value in the `WHERE` clause.s -->

+### Data Types
+When a smileyVar template is expanded, the variables are replaced with SQL literals such as `123`, `'abc'` or `DATE '2020-04-28'`.
+Which type of literal a variable is replaced with may depend on just the type of value that is provided for the variable.

 ## Using smileyVars
 You can use smileyVars as a stand-alone pre-processor for SQL.
 However, more convenient integrations with other libraries are planned.
 In this